 In the ‘90s, Northrop Grumman bought the Electronics Division from Westinghouse, and part of it became Northrop Grumman Marine Systems.
 And it was that unit, the descendent of the Hendy Ironworks of old, that builds propulsion units for naval attack submarines and missile launch systems for many or most U.S. warships.
 Including the USS California.

 So in a way, “Hendy” still exists as an actual factory, and a big one, at 401 East Hendy Avenue in Sunnyvale, in the heart of Silicon Valley.
-Master craftsmen still manufacture complicated machinery on the premises as they did 100 years ago; but different machines, and different craftsmen for a different and more decadent world.
+Master craftsmen still manufacture complicated machinery on the premises as they did 100 years ago; but different machines, and different craftsmen for a different world.

 Well, at least it’s a union shop.
 And there’s an “Iron Man Museum” in the complex that tells the history of Hendy in California: open to the public by appointment.